sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 <img align="center" src="../images/sepal/sepal_rf/sepal_rf_7_5.png" vspace="10" width="500">

 Once image selection is complete, select `✓ Apply`.
 The images and bands will be displayed in the `IMG` panel.
 Selecting the `Trash bin` button removes the image and its bands from the analysis.
-If you want to add more images or different datasets (e.g. optical Landsat and Sentinel, or radar images), you can click `+ Add` to select bands specific to the other image.
+If you want to add more images or different datasets (e.g. optical Landsat and Sentinel, or [radar images](https://code.earthengine.google.com/?asset=projects/pc556-ncs-liberia-forest-mang/assets/liberia_2024_radar)), you can click `+ Add` to select bands specific to the other image.
 Click `> Next` to continue to next step.

 <img align="center" src="../images/sepal/sepal_rf/sepal_rf_8.png" vspace="10" width="400">

+Although we will not use radar for this demonstration of the 2014 classification, for years when radar imagery is available, select it and include both the 'VV' and 'VH' bands.

 ### Legend setup